bit3archive/php-benchmark/README.md

 results
 -------

-using @include is 0,254264 seconds faster than file_exists+include.
+using @include is 0,254264 seconds faster than file_exists+include for 100.000 files.

 using @include is 0,002 miliseconds faster per file than file_exists+include.